 1. Unity Diner

-Unity diner is one of my favourite places to visit.
+Unity Diner is one of my favourite places to visit.
 It serves remarkable vegan food that even nonvegans question.
-Their burgers, tofish and chips, bbq glazed tempeh, loaded fries are just one of the delicacies they offer.
-With a trendy yet cozy ambiance and a friendly staff, Unity Diner welcomes vegans and non-vegans alike.
+Their burgers, tofish and chips, bbq glazed tempeh, and loaded fries are just some of the delicacies they offer.
+With a trendy yet cosy ambience and a friendly staff, Unity Diner welcomes vegans and non-vegans alike.
 Apparently, their cocktails are incredible but I haven’t had a chance to try them.
 If you do, let me know in the comments below 🙂

 Fully vegan: Yes